 1 one or several spot colors only,

 2 each at a tint value of 100%, and

 3 without any overprints,

 4 while maintaining the original appearance of the image as closely as feasible.

 Having read until here, I am sure that you are wondering about the possible use cases of Spotify.
 From pad printing applications like printing on medical devices, apparel industry for printing labels directly on clothing or promotional gifts like on a coffee mug and give-aways to metallic ink printing on tiles or notepads, this is where the new Spotify feature in pdfToolbox comes into play.
 Based on a complex analysis process, and controlled by a number of user configurable parameters, it derives the spot colors that offer the best appearance match, and assigns these to the respective areas of the original PDF, in order to provide a clean looking and pleasing result.

 pdfToolbox allows you to use Spotify in almost all the possible flavours.
 It can be used as an action, which works in the same way as the Fixup, but offers access only to the two most relevant parameters and thus is easier to use.
 It can also be used in the CLI version.
-My personal favourite to play around is the Spotify inspection tool which lets you immediately see the effects of each parameter and lets you fine tune the process by providing an advanced setup view, like below:
+My personal favourite to play around is the Spotify inspection tool which lets you immediately see the effects of each parameter and lets you fine tune the process by providing an advanced setup view.